na-na-hi/renget/archive/99iee.md

 617H: The first brigade of many of The Order is named.
 The brigade was simply dubbed The First Brigade. aaa H: Rumors surface that there was a supposed 6th member of the first Order brigade, who suffered a very grim fate.
 This persists as a grim tale. aaa H: The Order expansion continues, launching Second Brigade.
 Savan Royal Council member Mio Ookami also inducted.
-618-622 H: The Fantasia Brigade debuts, the Quad Force Brigade, the new Red Division with the Honse and Hwanse brigade.
-Islander brigade is launched with the Astral Brigade, as well as opening the new Knights division, launching the less-welcomed First Knights.
+618-622 H: The Fantasia Brigade debuts with five people, the Quad Force Brigade debuts with five new ladies too, the new Red Division debuts with the Honse and Hwanse brigade, with three women each.
+Islander division is launched with the Astral Brigade, as well as opening the new Star Knights division, launching the First Squad to far less fanfare and even scorn from some sectors, mainly from Blancopolis.
 619 H:The Red Coup erupts, then-Bishop Damaso leads the coup with a brash, bold doctrine about genders mingling and who in The Celestium is "worthy" of worship.
 620 H: The Red Coup swiftly and violently emds with then-Bishop Damaso ascending to Grand Pontifex after the previous Grand Pontifex Obisco stepped down in light of Damaso's men occupying Corte Blanca by force.
 621 H: Grand Pontifex Damaso orders all treaties with Polaria null, demanding that the Knights division of The Order be removed.
-Polaria refuses the demand. aaa H: Grand Pontifex Damaso declares all male members of The Order persona non grata and declared that harm to them by Blanc citizens will be rewarded.
+Polaria, under King Covigo's order, refuses the demand. aaa H: Grand Pontifex Damaso declares all male members of The Order persona non grata and declared that harm to them by Blanc citizens will be rewarded.
+The Curia then begins harrasment brigades against all Valkrs actively interacting with the Star Knights.
-623 H: Vermel Darkstar challenges the reigning Tyrannus Noxus Blacknova to a fight to the death for the throne of Negazion after Rojoris visits him privately in his chambers. aaa H: Vermel Darkstar wins the duel, ascends the Negazian throne, styling himself Tyrannus Rojo, claiming to be chosen by Rojoris himself
+623 H: Vermel Darkstar challenges the reigning Tyrannus Noxus Blacknova to a fight to the death for the throne of Negazion after Rojoris visits him privately in his chambers in humanoid form. aaa H: Vermel Darkstar wins the duel, ascends the Negazian throne, styling himself Tyrannus Rojo, claiming to be chosen by Rojoris himself
 624 H: A whole division directly under The Order goes missing in action.
-Was revealed later that some defected to Negazion to attack a member each of the First Brigade and the Fourth Force Brigade.
+Was revealed later that some defected to Negazion to attack a member each of the First Brigade and the Quad Force Brigade.
 625-628 H: The Order gains widespread fame and adoration.
-Suntempo Knights and TriNero Knights established, Penta Brigade, widely acclaimed Mythos Brigade, and PriCo Brigade added.
+Suntempo Squad and TriNero Squad established, Penta Brigade, widely acclaimed Mythos Brigade, and PriCo Brigade added.
 626H: Grand Hydra Karonda ascends the Anakondian throne.
 627 H: A Guardian from the Penta Brigade was reported KIA a few days into her duty running afoul of Blancopolis soldiers not recognizing her place as a Guardian.
 628 H: The Celestium bickers over the state of Aurorai's mortals.
 Rojoris deems Aurorai too soft after centuries' worth of peace, to which Covernius and Auroia protest.